 I work a lot with my one on one clients about who they need on their team and where to find them.
-It’s all covered off in the Smart Not Hard Academy too.

 I also encourage you to start asking the question.
 What do I love and what do I loathe in my business?
 This question is so powerful.
 To stop focusing on your skills and actually talk about what floats your boat – a much nicer way to work.